EndPointCorp/end-point-blog/2011/03/07/rails-tag-cloud-tutorial-spree.html.md

 ### Step 3: Populating the Data

-After the migration has been applied, I'll need to update the code to populate the data.
-I'm going to add an after filter on every user search.
+After the migration has been applied, I’ll need to update the code to populate the data.
+I’m going to add an after filter on every user search.
 In the case of using Spree, I update search_tag_extension.rb to contain the following:

 ```ruby
 def activate